-- All SNAP-Ed programs must have an "And Justice for All" poster visible to participants during each SNAP-Ed program activity.
+- All SNAP-Ed programs must have the most updated version of the "And Justice for All" poster (as of August 2022, the version dated May 2022 is the most recent) visible to participants during each SNAP-Ed program activity.
 This includes online activities that are live or recorded. - MFF has printed and digital posters available, upon request.